About the Study

 Updated procedures due to COVID-19

-All eligible families (both local and traveling families) will be invited to complete four to five 2 hour video testing sessions to complete several of the behavioral questionnaires and cognitive assessments.
-These all completed over Zoom at times that are convenient for your family.
+All eligible families (both local and traveling families) are invited to complete four to five 2-hour video testing sessions to complete several behavioral questionnaires and cognitive assessments.
+These are all completed over Zoom at times that are convenient for our participants.

 Abreviated In-Person Testing

-We are slowly beginning to see families for abbreviated in-person testing.
+Once remote testing is complete, families are invited to complete abbreviated in-person testing.
 When feasible, families are asked to come to Stanford University to complete the MRI scan, physical exam, and blood draw.
 Some families may also be asked to go to a local testing facility (Quest Diagnostics) to complete the blood draw.
-This in-person testing takes no more than 4 hours.
+This in-person testing takes about 3 hours.
 Currently we are only seeing local families in person.

 To learn more about how we are working to keep our families and staff safe during these sessions, please click here.